DraconDev/rusti/tasks.md

     -   [x] style lesson 32
     -   [x] style lesson 33
     -   [x] style lesson 34
 -   ???
-The css interop is a persisting problem
+The css interop is a persisting problem that needs to be fixed, i dont want tailwind or inline styles cause that leads to hard to read code, so either we have css or style

 ## Done